bioinfomaticsCSU/BOSS/README.md

 5) Example:

 	(a).
-If there are one read library:
+If there is one read library:
 	./boss contigs.fa left.bam right.bam 76 650 0.07 0.2 2 0 0 result
 	This command will produce the scaffolding result: result_ScaffoldSet.fa